rlg2161/Backgammon/README.md

 Current Issues:
-Need to fix move evaluating algorithm
+Need to improve move evaluating algorithm
-Possible bug in computer not taking final dice move if it will cause it to move off the board and the previous move was the first to move all pieces into the final quadrant
+Possible bug in computer not taking final dice move if it will cause it to move off the board and the previous move was the first to move all pieces into the final quadrant - seems fixed but want to be aware in case it pops up again

 Completed Issues:
 Need to fix move generator that calculates all possible moves for the computer